Published January 7, 2022

 Headers & Footers

-The above example demonstrates how to set headers and footers in our PDF file.
-IronPDF supports repeating headers in our document.
-IronPDF gives TextHeader and TextFooter properties to set the multiple properties of text, such as fonts, text position, etc. We can also convert HTML files to PDF files.
+The above example demonstrates how to set headers and footers in the PDF file.
+IronPDF supports repeating headers in the document.
+IronPDF gives TextHeader and TextFooter properties to set the multiple properties of text, such as fonts, text position, etc. It can also convert HTML files to PDF files.
 It is all straightforward with IronPDF.
-We can also merge PDF files, perform webpage-to-PDF, enable automatic page numeration, and make digital signatures using IronPDF.
-Further, it produces PDF files of minimal file size.
+It can also merge PDF files efficiently, perform webpage-to-PDF conversions, enable automatic page numeration, and create digital signatures for PDFs using IronPDF.
+Further, it produces PDF files of minimal file size with efficient compression.

 Summary